What it’s Like to be 1 of the 100 Million Americans Living with Chronic Pain

 But open our desk and dresser drawers, medicine cabinets, glove boxes and purses, and you’ll find evidence of our growing RX bottle collection.
 Like a chubby kid stashing candy bars, we’ve got pain killers and numbing agents hidden everywhere.

-For some of us, the pills only turn the volume down on the pain, but effectively kills our focus and our motor skills.
-They leave us covered in bruises from running into things, cloudy headed and incapable.
+For some of us, the pills only turn the volume down on the pain, but can also effectively kill our focus and our motor skills for the day.
+They leave us covered in bruises from running into things, cloudy headed and at times incapable of simple undertakings.
 So we take half or a fourth of a pill, only when we’re really desperate.

 And while all this is going on behind the scenes, you probably think that we “look totally fine.”
 And if we ever decide to come clean to you about our health problems, that’s most likely the first thing you’ll say.
 But looking “fine” in your eyes is unfortunately no major consolation prize when our insides still burn like hell.